lomaxo/PyInvaders/README.md

 - include sound effects and/or music
 - add more levels with different aliens

-There are lots of tutorials online if you want to find out more about using Pygame.
-Just Google.
-Once you know what's going on, the [pygame documentaion](https://www.pygame.org/docs/) is also quite useful.
+There are lots of tutorials online if you want to find out more about using Pygame, just Google.
+Once you know what's going on, the [pygame documentation](https://www.pygame.org/docs/) is also quite useful.

 ## Assets
 The images used here came from [OpenGameArt.org](https://opengameart.org/)